ahmed-mohamed01/GHR-installer/README.md

 - Verifies downloads using checksums when available
 - Supports GITHUB_TOKEN for authenticated API access

-## Example Output
+## Example

-Here's what you'll see when installing fzf from GitHub releases:
+Istalling fzf from Github.

 ```
 Processing repositories: